Do you need a finance manager or a financial controller?

 A Finance Manager is someone who oversees the financial health of your business.
 A Finance Manager is tasked with responsibilities such as managing investments and expenses, monitoring cash flow, and negotiating financial terms of contracts.

-Whereas, a Finance Controller is responsible for the daily financial operations of a business such as accounting and reporting.
-A Finance Controller will compile internal reports, as well as keep track of financial data and trends in order to provide this to the company’s directors or FD.
+A Finance Controller is responsible for the daily financial operations of a business such as accounting and reporting.
+Your finance controller will compile internal reports, as well as keep track of financial data and trends in order to provide this to the company’s directors or CFO.

 Depending on the business structure, there will likely be some crossover between the tasks that a Finance Manager and Finance Controller undertake.
 This can make it challenging to know whether your business needs a Finance Manager or Finance Controller.
 Therefore, in this article, we will take a closer look at the differences between the two roles and the factors you need to consider before deciding which finance professional to recruit.